nykytenko/onyx-log/README.md

  - Get logger by his name.
  - Write message to logger.
  - Any work with loggers in multi-threaded environment is safety.
+ - Working together with vibe.d (Add version "vibedlog" to dub.sdl or dub.json)

 ## Examples: